billsioros/MPIsuite/README.md

     nTraps   , Processes, Time    , Speed Up       , Εfficiency
     1048576  , 1        , 0.000827, 1.0            , 1.0
     1048576  , 2        , 0.000982, 0.84215885947  , 0.421079429735

+[ui.sh](ui.sh) offers some basic user interface components and is being sourced by other files.

 [config.sh](config.sh) contains the configuration settings and is being sourced by other files.